Applying for the Online Master's Program

 San Jose, CA 95192-0017

-- Complete and submit the departmental application for enrollment form, summary of professional achievement (or resume) and personal statement to the department.
-See below for more information.
+- Application Form: Complete and submit the departmental application for enrollment form, summary of professional achievement (resumé or CV) and personal statement to the department.
+This should be emailed as a PDF file to DMS Asst.

 San José State University